Stateflow® local and output data in charts can explicitly

 To enable explicit signal resolution, follow these steps:

-with the properties you want your Stateflow data to inherit.
+you want your Stateflow data to inherit.

 For more information about creating Simulink signals, see